Mohansamala/Pandas-Dataanalysis/readme.md

 ### Graph
 ![alt text](performance.png "perfoormance of boys and girls")

-By plot  and analysis  we can state that  girls perform better than Boys  overall.
+By plot  and analysis  we can state that  Girls perform better than Boys  overall.
 Code can be found in question2.ipynb
 ## 3.Does southindian excel at math and science ?